Giogazz/interview-test-aiengineer-2025/README.md

 The `./data` folder contains data mined from a few repositories.

 Each CSV file contains the `git diffs` mined from a single repository.
 Every file has the following header:

 - `parent_sha` the sha of the parent commit
 - `child_sha` the sha of the child commit
 - `old_file` the name of the file that changed in the parent commit
 - `new_file` the name of the file that changed in the child commit (if it differs from `old_file` it means that the file was renamed
 - `old_lines` number of lines deleted
 - `new_lines` number of lines added/modified
 - `old_author` author of the parent commit
 - `new_author` author of the child commit
 - `when` the date of the child commit

 Therefore, every "diff" represents the files that changed from one commit to the next.
-For simplicity's sake, you can ignore renames.
+For simplicity's sake, you can ignore renames and deletions.

 The data belongs to three repositories: